 Some degrees can be earned in as little as 12 months, while others can take years.
 Determine how much time you’re willing to invest, considering your personal values, work and family commitments, and the type of graduate experience you’d like to have.

 Full-time graduate studies are not for everyone.
 If you’re a working professional, you may benefit from the increased flexibility provided by a part-time degree program.
-You might also consider the benefits of online graduate programs that provide access to worldwide institutions that may have otherwise not been an option.
+You might also consider the benefits of online or hybrid graduate programs that provide access to worldwide institutions that may have otherwise not been an option.

 5. Consider your finances.